 Kit levels at lowers specs use to be pretty mean; especially considering the VW Polo is decidedly at the more expensive end of the supermini segment.
 However, since 2014, the Polo range has included extra gadgets as standard to appeal to young drivers.

-Standard features include five-inch colour touchscreen, a DAB radio, a SD card reader and a six speaker audio system.
+Standard features nowadays include a five-inch colour touchscreen, a DAB radio, a SD card reader and a six speaker audio system.
 The most frugal engine in the line-up, the 73bhp 1.4-litre TDI diesel, returns a claimed fuel economy of just over 83mpg, while CO2 emissions are a mere 88g/km.